Aerial view of the Grace Bay region on the island of Providenciales

 The western side of Grace Bay Beach, with the Somerset Resort and the all-inclusive Alexandra Resort.

-The world-famous Grace Bay Beach is the top attraction in the Turks and Caicos and on Providenciales, and on a calm and sunny day, the brilliant white sand and crystal turquoise water of this coast are simply breathtaking.
-Grace Bay is perfect for a wide array of water sports and activities, including kayaking, paddleboarding, sailing, parasailing, and more.
+World-famous Grace Bay Beach is the top attraction in the Turks and Caicos and on Providenciales.
+On a calm and sunny day, the brilliant white sand and crystal-clear turquoise water of this coast are simply breathtaking.
+The beach is perfect for many water sports and activities, including boat tours, kayaking, paddleboarding, sailing, and parasailing.

-There are many established public beach accesses in Grace Bay, all with free parking.
+There are many established public beach accesses, all with free parking.
 There is no admission fee to use the beach.
-See Grace Bay Beach for detailed access information, parking, and locations.

 The Grace Bay region.

-Each Grace Bay resort offers its own ambiance, which is part of what makes the Turks and Caicos such a special Caribbean destination.
-Some, such as Seven Stars, The Palms, and the Grace Bay Club, specialize in luxury stays, and other boutique resorts such as Point Grace are perfect for weddings, honeymoons, and intimate getaways.
+Compared to other Caribbean destinations, the Turks and Caicos Islands is home to relatively few large global hotel chains.
+Each Grace Bay resort offers its own ambiance and style.
+Some, such as Seven Stars, The Palms, and the Grace Bay Club, specialize in luxury stays, while other boutique resorts such as Point Grace are perfect for weddings, honeymoons, and intimate getaways.

 The Graceway Gourmet supermarket in central Grace Bay on Providenciales